cloudsimplus/cloudsimplus/README.md

 It is partially supported by the Portuguese [Fundação para a Ciência e a Tecnologia (FCT)](https://www.fct.pt) and by the [Brazilian foundation Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES)](http://www.capes.gov.br).

+You can find the last release for JDK 8 here, but it's not supported anymore.
 **NOTE**
 ---
 > If you are using CloudSim Plus in your research, please make sure you cite this paper: M. C. Silva Filho, R. L. Oliveira, C. C. Monteiro, P. R. M. Inácio, and M. M. Freire.
 [CloudSim Plus: a Cloud Computing Simulation Framework Pursuing Software Engineering Principles for Improved Modularity, Extensibility and Correctness,](https://doi.org/10.23919/INM.2017.7987304) in IFIP/IEEE International Symposium on Integrated Network Management, 2017, p.
 7.